Samick Sage Accessories: Essential Equipment for Your Bow in 2024

 Some Nocking Points

-The nocking point on your bow string is the spot where you connect your arrow to your bow string before you pull the bow string back.
+The nocking point on your bow string is the spot where you connect your arrow to your recurve bow string before you pull the bow string back.
 It’s very, very important that your nocking point be in a precise location, so that you can consistency connect your arrows to the same spot on the bow string.
 If you connect your arrows to different spots on the bow string before you shoot them, it can be very, very difficult to achieve accuracy in your shots.

 I usually get a pack of Allen String Nocks and throw them in my bow case.
 They’re always good to have, and as you use your bow, your bowstring will eventually lengthen a little bit, and you may need to change the location of your nocks.
+This is pretty easy with a bow square and nocking pliers.

 Allen Company Crimp-On Bowstring Nocking Points (Pack of 5) Used on Both Compound & Recurve Bow Nocking Points